No-Maines-Land/HomarrAPOD/README.md

 # Homarr APOD
 Pulls the APOD for use as a Homarr background image or iframe insert.
-Origionally designed for Homarr runing in docker on an Ubuntu server.
+Origionally designed for Homarr running in docker on an Ubuntu server.

 # Installation